 6. Affordable software based on your seats not off revenue

 With today’s unpredictable construction market, Subcontractor’s budgets are tight.
 In choosing a project management and document control software, Subcontractors should not have to worry about hidden fees, or having to pay against their project revenue which can adversely affect profitability.
 Because of this, Subcontractors should take time to clearly understand the different payment models, and know exactly what they are purchasing.

 GC Project Management software tends to be more expensive than expected for Subcontractors, so it’s recommended to perform an ROI analysis or forecast model on future fees before making the decision to purchase a new program.
 With eSUB, the price for the software is based on the number of users instead of based on revenue which frequently changes and is hard to predict.
-Subcontractors should choose a software that has a flat rate, and focuses on helping the business instead of penalizing it when it does well.
+Subcontractors should choose a construction project management software that has a flat rate, and focuses on helping the business instead of penalizing it when it does well.

 1. Documentation management, collaboration, and communication across all project participants.

 2. Easy to use mobile app for field supervisors to create daily work reports that are instantly visible to office personnel.

 3. Field supervisors can report hours by system, phase and cost code and even take pictures and record notes with text to speech.

 4. Issues can be noted and tracked as threads with the option to attach any future correspondence or field notes to the original issue.

 5. Automated workflows are built in for creating, emailing and tracking RFI’s, COR’s, submittals and other project correspondence with company-wide standardization of documents.

 6. Track budgeted cost versus actual cost including schedule of values and AIA billing.